alainschmutz/KafkaTechBier/01_Exercise/README.md

 1. Your topics will be listed on the left
 1. Click `topic1`

-_Info: There are some other dummy topics, which were created by the COYOTE HEALTH CHECKS_
+_Info: There are some other topics, which were created by the landoop image_

 **Produce to the topic using console producer**
 ```